Group Practice - Heart of Perfect Wisdom Zendo (HPWZ) - Tuesday and Thursday evenings

 Arrival time.
 This optional sitting period may be used to settle into meditation before formal practice begins at 6:30 p.m.
 You may also experiment with different zazen postures and cushions.

-Tuesday practice is 25-minute rounds of zazen with kinhin.
-Thursday practice is 35-minute rounds of zazen with kinhin.
+Tuesday practice is three 25-minute rounds of zazen with kinhin.
+Thursday practice is two 35-minute rounds of zazen with kinhin.

 When group practice ends, all are invited to tea.
 Because sittings are done in silence with the eyes lowered, tea time is a chance to ask questions, socialize, and participate in informal discussions.